microsoft/BotBuilder-Samples/SampleReadme.md

 ```bash
 msbot connect appinsights
 ```
-**NOTE** If you already have an app insights application you will need to add options to the command which can be found [here](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/MSBot/docs/add-services.md#connecting-to-azure-appinsights-service)
+**NOTE** If you already have an app insights application, you will need to add options to the command which can be found [here](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/MSBot/docs/add-services.md#connecting-to-azure-appinsights-service).
 In this case the command might look something like this
 ```bash
 msbot connect appinsights --name {YOUR APP NAME} --tenantId {YOUR TENANT ID} --subscriptionId {YOUYR SUBSCRIPTION ID} --resourceGroup {YOUR RESOURCE GROUP NAME} --serviceName {YOUR SERVICE NAME} --instrumentationKey {YOUR INSTRUMENTATION KEY} --applicationId {YOUR APP INSIGHT APPLICATION ID}